-- Broadcast SSID: tells the WiFi device whether to broadcast its SSID.
-By default the SSID will be broadcast. - Enable WMM: determines whether the device should enable support for WMM (Wireless MultiMedia extensions).
-For 802.11b/g, the default value is off/unchecked; for 802.11n, the value is on and cannot be changed. - Enable AP Isolation: when enabled, prevents clients that are connected to the oMG's access point from accessing each other. - MAC Address Control List: filters access based on the MAC addresses connecting to the oMG via the access point.
-This field can be set as follows: - Disabled (default): disables MAC address filtering. - Accept: filters in whitelist mode.
-In whitelist mode, only devices whose MAC addresses matching those in the "white list" file (/opt/inmotiontechnology/config/global.accept.txt) are allowed to connect to the access point. - Deny: filters in blacklist mode.
-In blacklist mode, devices whose MAC addresses are found in the "black list" file (/opt/inmotiontechnology/config/global.deny.txt) are prevented from connecting to the access point.
+- Enable WMM: determines whether the device should enable support for WMM (Wireless MultiMedia extensions).
+For 802.11b/g, the default value is off/unchecked; for 802.11n, the value is on and cannot be changed. - Encryption: specifies the type of encryption to be used by the access point.

-The whitelist/black list file is created using a text editor and then emailed to Sierra Wireless Technical Support who will push the file to the oMG.
-The format of the file must abide by the following:

-- · Files must be in plain ASCII text - Comment lines may be used and will start with the octothorpe (#) character - Blank lines are permitted - Only one MAC address per line - MAC addresses in the form: 11:22:33:44:55:66 - Lines with malformed addresses are ignored.
-When a malformed address is encountered, it is logged in /opt/inmotiontechnology/logs/YYYY-MM-DDIan.log.

-The following is an example of this file content:

-'''

-List of MAC addresses that are not allowed to

-authenticate (IEEE 802.11)

-with the AP.

-00:20:30:40:50:60

-00:ab:cd:ef:12:34

-00:00:30:40:50:60

-'''

-- Encryption: specifies the type of encryption to be used by the access point.
 When set to a value other than None, the LCI will display fields for entering the information required for proper configuration of the encryption.
 The encryption options displayed in this selection are restricted to the options that are valid for the network type (see above).
-The following is a list of options that will be available based on the selected encryption type: - WEP

-WEP Key Length: specifies the size of the key to be used.
-Can be set to 40 or 104 bits.

-WEP Key: specifies the key to be used.

-Retype WEP Key: retype the WEP key to ensure it was entered correctly.

-WEP Re-key Interval: specifies how often to re-negotiate keys to be used for WEP security.

-WPA/TKIP or WPA2/CCMP:

-WPA Key Management: can be set to WPA-PSK or WPA-EAP to select the respective key management protocol, making the following options available:

-WPA-PSK:

-- WPA pre-shared key: the pre-shared key to use. - Retype pre-shared key: retype the pre-shared key here to ensure it was entered correctly. - Change WPA Key: this option is available after the initial pre shared key has been saved.
-Enabling this option provides the following fields for changing the key: - Previous WPA Pre-Shared Key: specify the previously saved pre shared key. - New WPA Pre-Shared Key: the new the pre-shared key to use - Retype New WPA Pre-Shared Key: retype the new preshared key here to ensure it was entered correctly. - WPA GTK rekey interval (seconds): specifies how often to renegotiate the Group Temporal Key. - WPA GMK rekey interval (seconds): specifies how often to renegotiate the Group Master Key.
+The following is a list of options that will be available based on the selected encryption type: - WEP: - WEP Key Length: specifies the size of the key to be used.
+Can be set to 40 or 104 bits. - WEP Key: specifies the key to be used. - Retype WEP Key: retype the WEP key to ensure it was entered correctly. - WEP Re-key Interval: specifies how often to re-negotiate keys to be used for WEP security. - WPA/TKIP or WPA2/CCMP: - WPA Key Management: can be set to WPA-PSK or WPA-EAP to select the respective key management protocol, making the following options available: - WPA-PSK: - WPA pre-shared key: the pre-shared key to use. - Retype pre-shared key: retype the pre-shared key here to ensure it was entered correctly. - WPA GTK rekey interval (seconds): specifies how often to renegotiate the Group Temporal Key. - WPA GMK rekey interval (seconds): specifies how often to renegotiate the Group Master Key. - WPA-EAP: - Enable 802.1x: specifies whether to enable 802.1x authentication for the access point. - Enable Cisco Legacy 802.1x Compatibility: enable for systems that use lower case MAC addresses in the calling station ID field.

-WPA-EAP:

-- Enable 802.1x: specifies whether to enable 802.1x authentication for the access point. - Enable Cisco Legacy 802.1x Compatibility: enable for systems that use lower case MAC addresses in the calling station ID field.
 This is advised for interoperability with the Cisco RADIUS implementation. - Primary 802.1x Retry Interval (seconds): the time, in seconds, after which the system will retry the primary host after failing over to the secondary host.
 The default is set to send to the secondary host only if the primary fails. - Interim 802.1x Accounting Interval (seconds, 0 to disable): the frequency (in seconds) at which the system will send interim accounting data, which would otherwise be sent only at the start and stop of a login session (and could therefore be lost if the network connection was lost).
+Set to 0 to disable.
-Set to 0 to disable. - Enable EAP Re-authentication Period: when enabled, this setting causes the connection to renegotiate its connection credentials periodically and to avoid having to do a full re-keying each time the oMG moves into the area served by a different authenticator.

-- EAP Re-authentication Period: when 802.1x is used in a mobile environment, it is recommended to set this to a large value in order to delay the need for users to re authenticate when a WAN connection is interrupted. - 802.1x Authentication Servers: two authentication and two authentication servers can be set by typing in the host's address and port. - Address: the IP address or host name to use for the server. - Port: the port to use for the server. - Secret: defines the shared secret between the oMG and the authentication server.
+- Enable EAP Re-authentication Period: when enabled, this setting causes the connection to renegotiate its connection credentials periodically and to avoid having to do a full re-keying each time the oMG moves into the area served by a different authenticator. - EAP Re-authentication Period: when 802.1x is used in a mobile environment, it is recommended to set this to a large value in order to delay the need for users to re-authenticate when a WAN connection is interrupted. - 802.1x Authentication Servers: two authentication and two authentication servers can be set by typing in the host's address and port. - Address: the IP address or host name to use for the server. - Port: the port to use for the server. - Secret: defines the shared secret between the oMG and the authentication server.
 If the specified secret is unknown to the authentication server, it will ignore authentication requests from the oMG. - Enabled: enabling this will enable the corresponding server. - Virtual BSSID: Up to three virtual BSSIDs can be configured for a particular access point (AP).
 This means that the AP can appear to clients as up to four different APs, each with its own SSID and security configuration.